Jeevakrishna/ScoutX/README.md

 1.  **Quality (Q)**: How effective is the player at the specific tasks a role demands?
 2.  **Style Fit (S)**: Does the player's statistical "shape" (spikes and troughs) match the role archetype?

-By blending these two signals, Scout X prevents "elite-player carpet-bombing"—where world-class all-rounders like Jude Bellingham or Rodri appear at the top of every leaderboard.
-Instead, it prioritizes players whose profiles genuinely fit the tactical brief.
+By blending these two signals, Scout X prevents "elite-player carpet-bombing"—where world-class, highly versatile players dominate every leaderboard regardless of the role being searched for.
+Instead, it prioritizes players whose profiles genuinely align with the specific tactical requirements and responsibilities of the role.

 ---